Superradiant many-qubit absorption refrigerator

 We emphasize that -- despite the simple rate equation structure of our underlying equations -- our results are not in conflict with Refs.~\cite{holubec2019,liu2021a}, as coherence is a basis-dependent concept.
-Indeed, our pointer basis features highly coherent states in the local basis of the individual working fluid particles.
+Indeed, our proper collective basis features highly coherent states in the local basis of the individual working fluid particles.

-We did not consider corrections to the collectivity of our model nor to the parity conservation.
-If the initial preparation prepares a small fraction of the population in other subspaces, we do not expect significant corrections as the subspaces still evolve independently.
+We did not consider corrections to the collectivity of our model nor to the parity conservation explicitly.
+If the initial preparation prepares a small fraction of the population in other subspaces, we do not expect significant corrections as the subspaces still evolve independently, see App. \ref{APP:fragility}.
 However, imperfect implementations of our Hamiltonian may lead to always-present transitions between the subspaces, for which we expect a quick breakdown of the cooling function -- just as it would not work for $N$ independently driven two-level systems.
-To model these imperfections would be a technically more demanding challenge but as our model can be implemented with at least $N=5$ two-level systems, corresponding studies are within reach and are an interesting possibility of further research.
+Likewise, we did not consider the effect of stronger system-reservoir coupling strengths.
+While one can of course expect corrections~\cite{bhandari2021a} for stronger couplings, we do not expect these to directly affect the scaling behaviour of the refrigerator, since for a perfectly implemented Hamiltonian the underlying symmetries are respected to all orders.
+To model such imperfections would be a technically more demanding challenge but as our model can be implemented with at least $N=5$ two-level systems, corresponding studies are within reach and are an interesting possibility of further research.